 We all know that drinking coffee gives you a much-needed energy boost.
 A shot of espresso does a particularly good job of revitalizing your body.

 A lesser-known fact about espresso though is that it can be made in a variety of ways.
-You don’t need to have an espresso machine to enjoy your daily dose of caffeine-boost.
+You don’t need to have an espresso machine to enjoy your daily dose of caffeine-boost but instead, you can make espresso with a coffee maker.
 In this post, we’ll be answering one of the most commonly asked questions by espresso lovers, that is, can you make espresso in a drip coffee maker?

 What is the Difference Between Drip Coffee and Espresso?